Tahtacı: History

 Tahtacı originate from the Üçok (lit. 'three arrow') Turkomans.
 The Tahtacı in Taurus Mountains felled timber, which was then sent from Antalya, Alanya, Finike and other ports.
-The export of timber was a government monopoly, custom receipts from timber and pitch reaching about 3,500 gold ducats in 1477.
+The export of timber was a government monopoly, customs receipts from timber and pitch reaching about 3,500 gold ducats in 1477.

 When Timur took Turkestan and Greater Khorasan under his rule, some of the Agaceris, who had to leave their homeland, settled in Iran and the majority in Anatolia.
 According to some other sources, a great migration wave took place in 466, and the Agaceri tribes belonging to the Huns came and settled in Anatolia.
 After the invasion of Anatolia by the Mongols, Agaceris who came here migrated to Syria and Iraq this time to hide from the Mongols.
 It is accepted that some of them returned to Anatolia in 1405 after Timur's death and were known as 'Tahtacı' from this period.
 It is known that Mehmed the Conqueror brought Tahtacı people from the villages in the Kaz Mountains of Balıkesir for the construction of the ships used during the conquest of Istanbul in 1453.

 In the written sources, the name Tahtacı is first encountered in the Ottoman tax population cadastral registers in the 16th century as Cemāat-ı Tahtacıyān (lit. 'woodworker community').

 After the Battle of Chaldiran in 1514, Ottoman Empire under the rule of Selim I started targeting Alevis.
 This has caused Tahtacı people to move their already secluded lives even to a further extent in forestry areas of Southern and Western Anatolia.
 As the minority Shiites under Sunni rule of the Ottoman Empire, they frequently requested help and protection from the Safavids, the only Shiite state of the time, and the Ottomans' neighbor and enemy.